Incident Management

 2. “No alerts” is not the same as “no problem”

-7. As soon as an S1/S2 incident is declared, join the The Situation Room Permanent Zoom.
-The Zoom link is in the #incident-management topic.
+7. As soon as an S1/S2 incident is declared, join the Zoom room for the incident.
+The Zoom link is in the bookmarks of the relevant incident channel.

 1. GitLab works in an asynchronous manner, but incidents require a synchronous response.
 Our collective goal is high availability of 99.95% and beyond, which means that the timescales over which communication needs to occur during an incident is measured in seconds and minutes, not hours.